CalculationTime

 The page is aimed at EU importers and their advisers who need a fast planning estimate before confirming CN codes, verified emissions data, authorisation status, certificate purchase and annual declaration obligations.

 The covered sectors are cement, iron and steel, aluminium, fertilisers, electricity and hydrogen.
-This calculator treats sector selection as a planning input; official scope should be confirmed by CN code and current Commission guidance.
+EU guidance for 2026 uses a single mass-based threshold of 50 tonnes for CBAM goods, but final scope should still be confirmed by CN code and current Commission guidance.

 Compliance warning